dtolnay/buck2-rustc-bootstrap/README.md

   Cargo could choose to rebuild the standard library if it were necessary (which it isn't), adding latency.
 In contrast, a single Buck process coordinates the entire dependency graph from top-level targets to build actions to input files which those actions operate on.
-If is quick to map from a file change to exactly which build actions need to be kicked off right away.
+It is quick to map from a file change to exactly which build actions need to be kicked off right away.

 - The state of the Buck build graph is preserved in memory across CLI commands.